Postdoctoral Fellows

 Megan Williamson.
 Megan graduated with a PhD in Genetics in 2021.
 She developed and evaluated conditional female lethal and female transformation strains.
 After graduating Megan joined Locus Biosciences in Raleigh.
 She s currently a scientist with Life Edit Therapeutics.

 Sophia Webster.
 For her doctoral research, Sophia developed a novel self-limiting gene drive system in Drosophila and in the dengue fever vector Aedes aegypti.
-She is currently a postdoctoral fellow investigating aspects of early development in Drosophila.
+She is currently running her own personal training business https://fitbysciencecoaching.com/.

 Katherine Knudsen.
 Katherine studied the influence of genetic background on the effectiveness of tetracycline-repressible female lethal systems.
 She graduated with a Ph.D. in Genetics in 2018 and took a position as senior scientist with Q2 Solutions.
 She is currently a scientist at Biofidelity.